DISCLAIMER: The information in this flyer is provided for general information only, is not intended to be legal advice, and may change

-Australia and the United States have been treaty partners under the 1980 Hague Convention on the Civil Aspects
+The Republic of Cyprus and the United States have been treaty partners under the 1980 Hague Convention on the Civil Aspects

 The U.S. Department of State serves as the U.S. Central Authority (USCA) for the Hague Abduction Convention.
-In this capacity, the Department's Bureau of Consular Affairs, Directorate for Overseas Citizens Services, Office of Children's Issues facilitates the submission of applications under the Hague Abduction Convention for the return of, or access to, children located in countries that are U.S. treaty partners, including Australia.
-Parents are strongly encouraged to contact the Department of State for assistance prior to initiating the Hague process directly with the foreign Central Authority
+In this capacity, the Department's Bureau of Consular Affairs, Directorate for Overseas Citizens Services, Office of Children's Issues facilitates the submission of applications under the Hague Abduction Convention for the return of, or access to, children located in countries that are U.S. treaty partners, including Cyprus.
+Parents are strongly encouraged to contact the Department of State for assistance prior to initiating the Hague process directly with the foreign Central Authority.

-United States Department of State
+U.S. Department of State

 2201 C Street, N.W.

-Washington, DC 20520
+Washington, DC 20522-1709

 Outside the United States or Canada: 1-202-501-4444

 The Cypriot Central Authority (CCA) for the Hague Abduction Convention is the Ministry of Justice and Public Order.
 The Ministry

 of Justice and Public Order reviews and forwards applications for return and access to the Office of the Attorney General

 for proceedings before the district family court where the defendant resides.